Staphylococcus/brain-from-brane/docs/glossary.md

 ## Emergence
 The process by which novel, higher-level properties or behaviors arise from the interactions and organization of lower-level components.

+## Ethical Frameworks <a name="ethical-frameworks"></a>
+Systematic approaches to moral reasoning and decision-making that provide principles, values, and methods for determining right and wrong.
+These function as information systems that compete for cognitive resources and behavioral influence within individuals and societies.

+## Ethical Systems <a name="ethical-system"></a>
+Emergent information systems that compete for cognitive dominance and behavioral influence, functioning as active competitors for moral authority rather than neutral tools for reasoning.
+Examples include religious moral codes, secular humanist principles, and utilitarian frameworks.

 ## Evolution <a name="evolution"></a>
 The process of change in the heritable characteristics of biological populations over successive generations.
 More broadly, any process of gradual development and change in systems (e.g., cultural evolution, algorithmic evolution).